USharma002/USharma002.github.io/content/posts/3d-reconstruction.md

 So, each vertex of the grid has the SH coefficients and opacity $\sigma$.

-The opacity and color at each sample point along ray are computed by trilinear interpolation of opacity and harmonic coefficinets stored at nearest 8 voxels.
+The opacity and color at each sample point along ray are computed by trilinear interpolation of opacity and harmonic coefficients stored at nearest 8 voxels.

 ### Coarse to Fine

-Achieves high resolution via coars-to-fine strategy that begins with a dense grid at lower resolution, optimizes, prunes unnecessary voxelss, refins the remaining voxels by subdividing each in half in each dimension, and continues optimizing.
+Achieves high resolution via coarse-to-fine strategy that begins with a dense grid at lower resolution, optimizes, prunes unnecessary voxels, refines the remaining voxels by subdividing each in half in each dimension, and continues optimizing.

 Voxel pruning is performed using the method from PlenOctrees [Paper here](), which applies a threshold to the maximum weight $T_i(1 - \exp(-\sigma_i \delta_i))$ of each voxel over all training ray (or, alternatively, to the density value in each voxel).